wdi-classwork/wdi_2_rails_lab_migrations/README.md

 ### Step 3

 > "*I just read that places have colors.
-All our locations should have colors*"
+All our locations should have a color*"

 At this point you're pretty sure your boss has lost it, but he signs off on your paycheck so you're going to deal with it.